-There are no comprehensive statistics on dust explosions in industry, either nationally or internationally.
-One of the best sources of data available is based on reporting of incidents in Germany [2], which is estimated to cover only about 10% of the incidents that occurred over the reporting period (late 1960's to about 1995).
+One of the best sources of data available is a 1995 report of incidents in Germany [2], which is estimated to cover only about 10% of the incidents that occurred over the reporting period (late 1960's to about 1995).
 Most of the about 600 incidents are included based on reports from the "Berufsgenossenschaften" (compulsory accident insurance bodies in Germany), as well as factory inspectors, which means that the data set will be biased towards incidents with personal injuries.